 Undesignated Fund as reflected in the audited financial statements: Donations to Canadian Friends Service Committee are received primarily in November and December, but expenditures remain constant throughout much of the year.
 To ensure that adequate funds are available at all times of the year to meet obligations, CFSC maintains a balance in its Undesignated Fund that is not less than four times the Committee's average monthly expenditure.
-This average monthly expenditure will be determined by taking all expenses except programmes from the previous year's audit and dividing by 12.
-E.g., if we fell below the required amount based on the 2001 audited financial statements, the 2002/3 budget would reflect this.
+This average monthly expenditure will be determined by taking all expenses, except program, from the previous year's audit and dividing by 12.